TBD54566975/known-customer-credential/README.md

 * Vendor provides an SDK that takes control of the user interface for PII collection.
 * PII is submitted directly to the vendor's backend system
 * Vendor notifies financial institution via webhooks requests when IDV is complete
-* financial instituion requests IDV result and PII from vendor
+* Financial institution requests IDV result and PII from vendor

 #### PII Collected by PFI